Imagine going to a paradise city where creative people gather for a week to learn from one another.

 Break: If you’re wondering how old I am, I’m 33 3/4 years old, but my brain goes back to some dark times I went through when I was 11.
 Yes, I’m in therapy and on medication.
 I’m trying.

 My mom also calmed me down, and I can’t imagine what it’s like to hear your offspring cry saying they feel ugly.

-Pulling myself up by my bootstraps (or sandal straps), I walked upstairs, hopped in the makeup chair and asked for false lashes.
-If I was going to do this I was going to have the lashes I deserve to have.
+Pulling myself up by my bootstraps (or sandal straps), I walked upstairs, hopped in the makeup chair, and asked for false lashes.
+If I was going to do this I was going to have the lashes I deserved.